crobinso/scratchlivedb/README.md

 ------------------

 scratchlivedb-tool is a simple tool for performing some actions on a Scratch Live database file.
-Currently all it does is parse the database and exit.
+Currently all it provides is a 'dump' subcommand for printing details about the database.

 Todo